-Mauri video
+Mauri DVD

 Mauri - 1988

-Awatea Films - 99 min.
+Awatea Films - 96 min.

-Written, produced and directed by: Merata Mita; Associate Producer: Geoff Murphy; Photography: Graeme Cowley; Editor: Nicholas Beauman; Musical Director: Hirini Melbourne; Original Music and Performance by: Amokura.
+Production Designer: Ralph Hotere; Photography: Graeme Cowley; Editor: Nicholas Beauman; Musical Director: Hirini Melbourne; Original Music and Performance by: Amokura; Wardrobe supervisor: Rangitinia Otene Wilson; Special Effects: Richard Rautjoki;

 Rewi returns to a small country town (Te Kaha).
 He is deeply troubled by something mysterious in his past.
 He cannot bring himself to form a relationship with the woman he loves, even though his feelings are reciprocated.
-The truth is that Rewi is not who he pretend to be.
+The truth is that Rewi is not who he pretends to be.
 He had been involved in serious crime, but had escaped.
-He had picked up a hitchhiker, the real Rewi, and, after a car accident had resulted in the death of the hitchhiker, took over his identity.
+He had picked up a hitchhiker, the real Rewi, and after a car accident had resulted in the death of the hitchhiker, took over his identity.
 He is pursued by the ghost of the dead man.
 Mauri was the first full-length feature to be made by a Maori woman, and the first entirely from a Maori perspective.
 Beautiful cinematography with a soundtrack that uses traditional Maori instruments.

-Censor Rating: PG - Review Rating: C+
+Censor Rating: G - Review Rating: C+

-AVAILABILITY OF VHS OR DVD COPIES
+AVAILABILITY OF COPIES

 SOUNDTRACK ON AUDIO CD